jvirtanen/genesis/README.md

 > buy 1 BTC-USD 5000.00
 ```

-Depending on the current USD price of BTC on GDAX, the order might immediately
+Depending on the current USD price of BTC on Coinbase Pro, the order might
-execute partially or fully.
-Use the `trades` command to list occurred trades:
+immediately execute partially or fully.
+Use the `trades` command to list
+occurred trades:

 ```
 > trades